We are currently not taking applications for the Tilly Edinger Travel Grant. We are fundraising for future cycles.

 We strongly encourage folks who identify as belonging to historically marginalized groups, women, and non-traditional students or paleontologists/paleoceanographers.

 2020 was the inaugural year for the Tilly Edinger Travel Grant.
 This grant is still a pilot program, we are restricting the funding to registration and abstract fees only.
 Future iterations will be evaluated on an annual basis with the hope to expand funding.

-If you want to donate to Time Scavengers and/or the Tilly Edinger Travel Grant, please note that Time Scavengers is currently not a non-profit organization, so donations made to the site or travel grant are not tax deductible.
+If you want to donate to Time Scavengers and/or the Tilly Edinger Travel Grant, please note that Time Scavengers is registered a non-profit organization, so donations made to the site or travel grant are tax deductible.

 This award provided by Time Scavengers through the generous contributions from our community members and donors helps support student (enrolled undergraduates, MS/PhD) and avocational scientists’ travel to conference.
 Applicants do not have to present original research at the conference to be eligible for the grant, however, they must be researchers in, involved with, or representing and interested in paleo-related sciences (including but not limited to paleontology, paleoclimatology, paleoceanography, macroevolution, and paleobiogeography).
 Preference will be given to applicants with a lack of funding and travel support.
 If you are unsure if your interests count as paleo-related, please reach out to us at TETGTimeScavengers@gmail.com.

 How to Apply

 Applicants should answer the following questions and include the following information in no more than 1 page (12 point font, 1 inch margins):